On Reeb graphs induced from smooth functions on closed or open manifolds: Introduction and some terminologies and notation.

+Before this, we introduce several terminologies and notions on graphs.
+A {\it graph} $G$ is a $1$-dimensional simplicial complex consisting of $1$-cells and $0$-cells.
+The set of all $1$-cells is {\it the edge set} of the graph.
+Each 1-cell is called an {\it edge}.
+The set of all $0$-cells is {\it the vertex set} of the graph.
+Each 0-cell is called a {\it vertex}.

+Two graphs are {\it isomorphic} if there exists a homeomorphism mapping the vertex set of a graph onto the vertex set of another graph and this homeomorphism is called an {\it isomorphism} between the graphs where the graphs are topologized in canonical ways.

+A graph is {\it connected} if it is connected as a topological space endowed with the canonical topology.
+A {\it loop} is an edge which is homeomorphic to a circle in the graph.
+In the present paper, we consider connected graphs with no loops essentially.

 \begin{Def} Let a smooth manifold $X$ and a function $c:X \rightarrow \mathbb{R}$ be given.
 Let ${\sim}_c$ be the equivalence relation on $X$ defined by the following rule: $x_1 {\sim}_c x_2$ holds if and only if they are in a same connected component of a preimage $c^{-1}(y)$.
 We call the quotient space $W_c:=X/{\sim}_c$ the {\it Reeb space} of $c$.
 Let $V \subset W_c$ be the set of all points representing connected components of preimages of $c$ which contain some singular points of $c$.

 If $W_c$ is regarded as the graph whose vertex set is $V$, then the graph $W_c$ is called the {\it Reeb graph} of $c$. \end{Def}

 In the definition, $q_c:X \rightarrow W_c$ denotes the natural quotient map and $\bar{c}$ denotes the uniquey defined map satisfying the relation $c=\bar{c} \circ q_c$.
-For a connected finite graph without loops which is not a single point or empty, a {\it good function} is a continuous real-valued function on the graph such that the restriction to each edge is injective.
-Note that the graph is canonically topologized as a $1$-dimensional polyhedron.
+For a connected graph without loops which is not a single point or empty, a {\it good function} is a continuous real-valued function on the graph such that the restriction to each edge is injective.

 We can give an orientation to each edge compatible with the good function so that the following hold.
 The {\it starting point} of an edge is a vertex from which the edge originates.
 The {\it ending point} of an edge is a vertex in which the edge terminates.